Another wave of traditional giants Layer2 new chain narrative: Catfish effect or fleeting moment?

 3. Summary and Outlook

-The real gold is seen in the sand; application breakthroughs are the future!
+The true gold is revealed through the sifting of sand; application breakthroughs are the future!

-As mentioned at the beginning of this article, the current Ethereum price is weak, the ecological narrative is lacking, and issues like liquidity fragmentation do exist, especially the continuous decline in price exacerbates negative feedback in the market.
-However, even so, it is evident that the newly entered L2s still need to rely on Ethereum as a big tree.
+As mentioned at the beginning of this article, the current Ethereum coin price is weak, the ecological narrative is lacking, and liquidity segmentation is a real issue, especially with the continued sluggishness of the coin price, which exacerbates negative feedback in the market.
+However, even so, it is clear that the newly entered L2s still need to rely on Ethereum, this big tree.

-From the product layout and intentions of these newly entered L2s, we can roughly see an important trend: while there may be divergence in the re-evaluation of Ethereum's value, changes surrounding value distribution are indeed occurring.
-The new L2s either possess disruptive technological strength, have their own traffic support, or have high potential in linking Web2 scenarios.
-They do not intend to replace Ethereum but rather consider how to gain a larger share of the pie through their own strengths in the current existing dilemma.
+From the product layout and intentions of these newly entered L2s, we can roughly see an important trend: while there may be divergence in the re-evaluation of Ethereum's value, a transformation around value distribution is indeed taking place.
+The newly entered L2s either possess disruptive technological strength, have their own traffic support, or have high potential in linking Web2 scenarios.
+They do not intend to replace Ethereum but are more focused on how to carve out a larger piece of the pie amid the current existing dilemmas.

-This may also represent a breakthrough method for the Ethereum L2 ecosystem.
-Projects need to have particularly outstanding advantages in technology, traffic, or ecology; otherwise, they will hardly stir up any waves in the market.
-Additionally, from the focus of these projects, a clear trend is that new projects are more inclined to develop application products with better user experiences rather than simply emphasizing the foundational role of infrastructure.
-This is significant given the current overabundance of infrastructure in Ethereum.
+This may also represent a breakthrough approach for the Ethereum L2 ecosystem.
+Projects need to have particularly outstanding advantages in technology, traffic, or ecology; otherwise, they will hardly make any waves in the market.
+Additionally, from the focus of these projects, a clear trend is that new projects are placing more emphasis on developing application products with better user experiences rather than simply emphasizing the foundational role of infrastructure.
+This is significant given the current oversupply of infrastructure in Ethereum.

-For many lying flat L2s, whether these newcomers are catfish or sharks, or merely a piece of fish meat, remains unclear in the current environment.
-Looking at the longer history of humanity, no great undertaking escapes the cyclical laws; the process of rising from a long trough to the peak must undergo the test of refining through fire.
-However, no one knows whether today's market stars will still have a voice in the next cycle.
-What we can be certain of is that elimination will not stop, and development will not stagnate.
+For many lying-flat L2s, whether these new entrants are catfish or sharks, or merely a piece of fish meat, remains unclear in the current environment.
+If we look at the longer history of humanity, no great endeavor escapes the cyclical laws.
+The process of rising again from a long trough must undergo the test of refining through fire, but no one knows whether today's market stars will still have a voice in the next cycle.
+What we can be sure of is that elimination will not stop, and development will not stagnate.